vipulnaik/diet-exercise-health/best-practices/best-practices-around-sleep.md

-For a sleep cycle adjustment phase, I should aim to adjust at a speed of about 15 minutes per day if feasible, with occasional relaxation to confirm that Ihave fully adjusted.
+For a sleep cycle adjustment phase, I should aim to adjust at a speed of about 15 minutes per day if feasible, with occasional relaxation to confirm that I have fully adjusted.

 During these times, I should follow this guidance:

-* Aim to get in bed about 8 hours before the intended waking-up time (in case I also happen to have health issues during this time that necessitate extra sleep, make this 9.5 hours)
+* Aim to go to sleep about 8 hours before the intended waking-up time (in case I also happen to have health issues during this time that necessitate extra sleep, make this 9.5 hours)